Saric-Group/trimem_sbeady/README.md

 ## Installation

+TriLMP has been successfully installed and tested in:
+- Linux
+- Mac (?)
+Pending

 We suggest installing TriLmp in a conda environment and then install trimem/trilmp as a editable install.
-This allows you to alter trilmp functionality by directly tinkering with the src/trimem/trilmp.py file.
+This allows you to alter trilmp functionality by directly tinkering with the src/trimem/trilmp.py file if needed.
-As trilmp is reliant on a lot of LAMMPS command-string which are not all parametrized via the TriLmp object, an editable install should be a bit more flexible.
+This can come in handy in case you need to define or initialize a simulation set-up that is not covered by the current version of TriLMP.
+The code is designed such that additional LAMMPS commands can always be passed as command strings once the ```trilmp``` object has been created.

 ### Conda Environment